 Important aspect that rises from this series is the explanation why certain minerals typically form assemblages while others are almost never found together.
 Olivine is typically with pyroxenes (in basalt, for example) and quartz + K-feldspar with micas (biotite and muscovite) is a typical composition of granite.
 But there are no such rock types that are composed of olivine plus quartz.
 Granite and similar rocks are said to be felsic (composed of feldspar and silica) and basaltic rocks are referred to as mafic rocks (magnesium + ferric).

 Olivine is very susceptible to weathering.
-Bright green olivine loses its appeal rapidly in the weathering environment.
+Bright green mineral loses its appeal rapidly in the weathering environment.
 It becomes dull, earthy, and yellowish brown.
 This material is usually a mixture of clay minerals and iron hydroxide goethite and it is known as iddingsite.
-Olivine also offers very little resistance to hydrothermal metamorphism.
+It also demonstrates very little resistance to hydrothermal metamorphism.
 Hot and chemically aggressive fluids quickly alter olivine-rich igneous rocks into metamorphic rock known as serpentinite.
-Olivine is also an important constituent of many stony and mixed meteorites.
+It is also an important constituent of many stony and mixed meteorites.
 Especially beautiful is pallasite.
 It is a mixture of iron and olivine and is thought to represent a core-mantle boundary of a disintegrated asteroid.
 Perhaps the core-mantle transition of our own home planet looks something like that too.

 However, there is one little thing to remember.
-The mantle is indeed most likely compositionally close to olivine, but most of it is not composed of this exact mineral.
-Olivine tolerates well pressures in the crust and in the upper mantle, but at 350 km depth the crystal structure of olivine starts to break down.
+The mantle is indeed most likely compositionally close to it, but most of it is not composed of this exact mineral.
+Olivine tolerates well pressures in the crust and in the upper mantle, but at 350 km depth its crystal structure starts to break down.
 The composition remains, but it takes a new and more compact form.
 It is not technically olivine anymore because minerals have a definite crystal structure.

 Weathered olivine is dull, earthy, and usually yellowish brown mixture of clay minerals and iron hydroxides.
 Black grains are pyroxene phenocrysts.
 Rock sample is basanite (ankaramite) from La Palma.